HEN members have access to free advice on pathways to courses and careers. Join now.

 VCE via the Access Yea Community Education Program (AYCE)

-The AYCE programme follows the standard Victorian school curriculum (years 7-12).
+The AYCE program follows the standard Victorian school curriculum (years 7-12).
 It is pen to all but only requires on-campus attendance once a week with the work completed at home.
-It is a popular transition programme for home educators and also for students looking for a halfway point between regular school and home education.
+It is a popular transition program for home educators and also for students looking for a halfway point between regular school and home education.
 The main campus is at Yea High School but there are others.
 Many home ed students use this program as a transition to formal study.